racedisparityaudit/style-guide/a-z.md

 ### Race

 Use ‘ethnicity’ instead because surveys usually ask respondents for their ethnicity not their race, and using consistent terminology helps users understand the content.

+### Race Disparity Audit

+The [Race Disparity Audit](https://www.gov.uk/government/publications/race-disparity-audit) was published on GOV.UK in October 2017.

+It’s a standalone publication, and not the same as the Ethnicity facts and figures website.

+If you need to refer to it, write ‘the Race Disparity Audit’, not ‘the race disparity audit’.
+In subsequent mentions, you can say ‘the audit’ (but not ‘the Audit’ or ‘the RDA’).

+### Race Disparity Unit

+Write ‘the Race Disparity Unit’, not ‘the Race disparity unit’ or ‘the race disparity unit’.

+It’s fine to say ‘the RDU’, but write it out in full the first time you say it, as per the [GOV.UK style guide on abbreviations](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms).

 ### Rate